LaurenceWarne/finito.el/README.md

 ## `finito-currently-reading-collection`

-This variable holds the name of the collection to open when the "Currently Reading" suffix is invoked from the `finito-dispatch` prefix command.
+This variable holds the name of the collection to open when the "Currently Reading" suffix is invoked from the `finito` prefix command.

 The situation is similar to that of `finito-my-books-collection` above in that the default value "Currently Reading" is regarded as a special collection, though only books marked as "started" will be added to this collection.